-The senior leadership team is responsible for managing the activities of our staff and for advising councillors on the potential implications of political decisions.
+The council management team is responsible for managing the activities of our staff and for advising councillors on the potential implications of political decisions.
 By law, senior council staff are not allowed to participate in any party political activity and are expected to advise and assist all councillors irrespective of their political affiliation.

 The Chief Executive is the senior officer who leads and takes responsibility for the work of the paid staff of the council.
 The role of Chief Executive is a full time appointment.
 Post holders are selected on merit, against objective criteria, following public advertisement.
 They are appointed by the whole council.